janushex/website/README.md

 ### How to connect your domain with GitHub pages?

+1. Go to your GitHub repo Settings, scroll down to GitHub Pages and enter your domain.
-Simply add four A, ALIAS, or ANAME records in your registrator DNS settings:
+2. Go to your domain registrator DNS settings and simply add four A, ALIAS, or ANAME records:

 ```markdown
 185.199.108.153